 Current audit theory and practice are surveyed.
 A cycle approach is used to demonstrate audit procedures.
 Topics may include legal liability, ethical standards, audit planning and reporting, and audit risk.

-Prerequisite: ACCT 310 (with a minimum grade of C), ACCT 311; CIS 252.
+Prerequisite: ACCT 310 (with a minimum grade of C), ACCT 311 or ACCT 311W; CIS 252.

 Offered: Fall, Spring.